coderefinery/github-without-command-line/group-work.md

 Should I start a repository under my account or open a new organization?
 - Single-person projects often start under own account.
-- If is no problem to move a project from own namespace to an organization later.
+- It is no problem to move a project from own namespace to an organization later.
 - When starting a larger project with several people, possibly several affiliations, an organization may be a better start.
 - If this is a GitHub pages project, then it will matter for the URL:
   `myuser.github.io/myproject/` vs. `ourorg.github.io/ourproject/`.